Drifter-Supremo/writers-ai-app/memory-bank/activeContext.md

 ## Next Steps

 ### Immediate Tasks
-1. Add loading/skeleton states
-2. Implement drag-and-drop
-3. Add rich text editing
-4. Enhance file previews
+1. Implement userId-based data isolation for all Firestore documents (projects, notes, files, userPreferences).
+2. Update Firestore queries to only fetch data belonging to the current user.
+3. Update Firestore writes to include userId on all new documents.
+4. Write and deploy Firestore and Storage security rules to enforce per-user access.
+5. (Then) Implement drag-and-drop, rich text editing, and enhanced file previews.

 ### Upcoming Features
 1. UI/UX Phase 2